- Epigenetics and hormetics

 - Flatworms: Veins

-As we age and with poor diet our cells become less sensitive to insulin.
+As we age, and with poor diet, our cells become less and less sensitive to insulin.
 It’s been said that if we live long enough we will all become diabetic.
 Bitter tastes may support the body in having a healthy response to insulin.